 With the 'what-if' grade calculator feature, parents and students can virtually adjust scores on pre-existing or future assignments and can even create new assignments teachers have not yet added to the gradebook.
-This makes it easier than ever to ask "what if?" and experiment with scenarios and outcomes, mapping out your final grade might be in advance.
+This makes it easier than ever to ask "what if?" and experiment with scenarios and outcomes, mapping out what your final grade might be in advance.

 Enabling 'what-if' mode